LiamZhao326/CogStream/README.md

 conda env create -f environment.yml
 ```

-Download the VideoLLaMA3 model weights (.safetensors files) only from here and place them in <./model>:
+Download only the VideoLLaMA3 model weights (.safetensors files) from here and place them in the ./model folder in this repository:

 - [VideoLLaMA3](https://huggingface.co/DAMO-NLP-SG/VideoLLaMA3-7B)